-Secondly- Death can be of value to us if we will learn the lesson of our desires.
+2nd - Your life and your Death can be of value to you if you will learn the lesson of your desires.
 (Verses 16-20)

 "Then they journeyed from Bethel."
 "And when there was but a little distance to go to Ephrath, Rachel labored in childbirth, and she had hard labor."
 "Now it came to pass, when she was in hard labor, that the mid-wife said to her, 'Do not fear: you will have this son also."
 "And so it was, as her soul was departing (for she died), that she called his name Ben-Oni; but his father called him Benjamin."
 "So Rachel died and was buried on the way to Ephrath (that is, Bethlehem)."
 Let us pause here and think back in time a few years in the account of Genesis, to Genesis Chapter 30.

-At this point in time, if you will recall, Rachel saw Leah was bearing children to Jacob and that she was not.
-The text says that "she envied her sister, and said to Jacob, 'Give me children or I die."
+At this point, if you will recall, Rachel saw Leah was bearing children to Jacob and that she was not.
+And the text says that "she envied her sister, and said to Jacob, 'Give me children or I die."
 "And Jacob's anger was aroused against Rachel, and he said, 'Am I in the place of God, who has withheld from you the fruit of the womb?"
 Perhaps you remember the rest of the story.
 Rachel gave her maid Bilhah to Jacob as wife so that she could compete with her sister for Jacob's affections.
 What strong desires that Rachel had, to fulfill her God-given role as a mother to Jacob's children.
-But envy made her desires all the stronger.
+But her envy of Leah made her desires all the stronger.
 In fact, it made them too strong.

-When there is sin mixed in with our desires, it leads us to go too far in our words and deeds.
+Let me explain this to you.
+When there is sin mixed in with your desires, it will lead you to go too far in your words and deeds.
 She had said, "Give me children, or else I die."
-Sometimes we forget that God listens to our every word.
+Well sometimes we forget that God listens to our every word.
 And we forget that God will hold us accountable for every careless word that we speak in the day of judgment.
 Rachel had put Jacob in the place of God, a thing which no one should ever do.
-When we put people in the place of God, and demand of them something which only God has the power to give us, we will be bitterly disappointed in the end.
+When you put a person in the place of God, and then demand of them something which only God has the power to give you, you will be bitterly disappointed in the end.